 When Should I Schedule A Mold Inspection?

-At Lamunyon Mold, we identify and stamp out mold infestations before they spiral out of control.
+At Lamunyon Mold, our mold experts identify and stamp out mold infestations before they spiral out of control.
 We prioritize clear and concise communication of inspection results for all the families we serve.
 We’ve worked across McPherson, delivering inspections that lead to successful results.
-And we know that transparency and documentation will help you get your money’s worth and that these practices will help our trained technicians stay keen on the details of your specific problem.
-Here are a list of times when mold inspection would be appropriate for any mold remediation strategies.
+We know that transparency and documentation will help you get your money’s worth and that these practices will help our trained technicians stay keen on the details of your specific problem.
+Here is a list of times when mold inspection in McPherson, KS, would be appropriate for any mold remediation strategies.

 - When evaluating a new property, particularly an older building, or when you suspect mold growth, an inspection can put your mind at ease.